CoreMedia/feedback-hub-adapter-tutorial/example_provider.md

 }
 ```

-The implementation is quite simple: we extract the markup from the content,
+In this example, we extract the markup from the content,
-convert it to plaintext and split the text using whitespaces, but also
+convert it to plaintext and split the text using whitespaces.
-exclude the words that are inside the ignore list that has been passed
+We also exclude the words that are inside the ignore list that has been passed
 as settings value.

 For the feedback we use different redundant `FeedbackItems` here,
 just to show what components are available.
 The settings value `target` determines
 the amount of words our article should have and therefore can be used to
-calculate a percentage value how far the writing is progressed.
+calculate a percentage value of how far the writing is progressed.

 ## 4. Feedback Grouping

 The Feedback Hub supports the tabbed rendering of `FeedbackItems`.
-All you have to do is use the `withCollection` method which is supported
+All you have to do is to use the `withCollection` method which is supported
 by most `FeedbackItemBuilders`.
 For example, we could render the percentage based `FeedbackItems` on one tab
-and the count based scores on another by adding `.withCollection("tab1")` and
+and the number based scores on another by adding `.withCollection("tab1")` and
-`.withCollection("tab2")` to the builders.
+`.withCollection("tab2")` to the corresponding builders.
 The result would look like this:

 ![Feedback Tabs](images/provider_tabbed_1.png "Feedback Tabs")